-Residence License Agreement and the Fire Safety and Equipment policy in the Student Conduct Code).
+Excessive wall hangings or decorations are not permitted in residence hall rooms, or apartments.
+Nothing can be attached to or hung from the ceiling.
+This includes tapestries, decorative lamps, posters, or streamers.
+Installing fans and door hangers or painting walls and/or ceilings are not permitted.
+(Please see the Residence License Agreement and the Fire Safety and Equipment policy in the Student Conduct Code).
 White sticky tack and removable adhesive hanging strips are the only approved form of adhesive for hanging items to a wall.
 The use of push pins, nails and screws are prohibited.
-Any wall or paint damage created from hanging decorations on a wall, regardless of the method of hanging, may be cause for a charge upon check-out.
+Any wall or paint damages created from hanging decorations on a wall, regardless of the method of hanging, may be cause for a charge upon check-out.

-Room/Apartment/House Assignment Change Requests
+Room/Apartment Assignment Change Requests